Sunday, April 1, 2018

 a) A key to the reading:

-For John, the Evangelist, the resurrection of Jesus is the decisive moment in the process of his glorification, indissolubly linked with the first phase of this glorification, namely his passion and death.
+For John the Evangelist, the resurrection of Jesus is the decisive moment in the process of His glorification, inextricably linked with the first phase of this glorification, His passion and death.

 The event of the resurrection is not described in the spectacular and apocalyptic details of the synoptic Gospels.
-For John, the life of the Risen One is a reality that asserts itself silently, in the discreet and irresistible power of the Spirit.
+For John, the life of the Risen One asserts itself silently, in the discreet and irresistible power of the Spirit.

-The fact of the faith of the disciples is announced, "While it was still dark" and begins through the vision of the material signs that recall the Word of God.
-Jesus is the great protagonist of the story, but he does not appear personally.
+The state of the faith of the disciples is announced, "While it was still dark" and begins through the vision of the material signs that recall the Word of God.
+Jesus is the great protagonist of the story, but He does not appear personally.

 b) The text: